okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/features/index.md

 The Okta Features API provides operations to manage self-service Early Access (EA) and Beta Features in your org.

-> Note: Important information about the limitations of this API can be found ...
+> Note: Important background information for this API is available on this page: [Feature Lifecycle Management](/docs/concepts/feature-lifecycle-management/).

 ## Getting Started